Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 About The Author

-Lauren Graham is a Precision Nutrition Level 1 certified nutrition coach.
+Lauren Loveswell is a Precision Nutrition Level 1 certified nutrition coach.
 She focuses on helping busy professionals balance healthy eating and purposeful movement.
 Lauren has a background in competitive swimming and is currently competing as a CrossFit athlete.
 She has a passion for training, teaching, and writing.